Which fuel should I use for my wood burner?

 There are 2 elements which you need to consider when purchasing fuel for your wood burning stove, both will make a significant affect on the calorific value (CV) of your fuel.

-• Moisture content
+- Moisture content

-• Wood density
+- Wood density

 Wood with a moisture content of more than 25% could result in poor combustion and result in an performing stove together with creosote build-up in your chimney.
-We provide a moisture meter with every new stove installation so you can check your suppliers log moisture content before purchasing.
+We can provide a moisture meter with every new stove installation so you can check your suppliers log moisture content before purchasing.

 You may have a choice of hard wood or soft wood logs.
 Hardwood logs are generally more dense and burn longer and generally are a more popular choice.